JigneshRaval/simple-blog/src/pages/javascript/a-beginner’s-guide-to-closures-in-javascript.md

 So we have learned what closures are and how they really work.
 Closures are fundamental concepts of JavaScript that every JavaScript developer should understand.
 Having a good knowledge of these concepts will help you to become a much more effective and better JavaScript developer.

-That’s it and if you found this article helpful, please click the clap 👏button below, you can also follow me on [Medium](https://medium.com/@Sukhjinder) and [Twitter](https://twitter.com/sukhjinder_95), and if you have any doubt, feel free to comment!
-I’d be happy to help :)
+That's it and if you found this article helpful, please click the clap 👏button below, you can also follow me on [Medium](https://medium.com/@Sukhjinder) and [Twitter](https://twitter.com/sukhjinder_95), and if you have any doubt, feel free to comment!
+I'd be happy to help :)